tenxsoydev/karen-yank.nvim/README.md

 Since there is no real API, the configuration strives to provide all the options on which a user could potentially fall short if he tries to customize the plugin's behavior.

-There are many mappings and customizations related to the cut, yank, delete actions that can further expand the workflows in which Karen can be used.
+Of course, there are other mappings and adjustments related to the cut, yank, delete actions that can further expand the workflows in which Karen can be used.
 However, creating an extended set of predefined commands and keyboard mappings was not considered appropriate, as they can be created in nvim's own configuration with maximum customizability.
 To give three simple examples:

 1. As `ddp` and `ddP` is sometimes used to move lines down / up.
    One could use `<A-j>` and `<A-k>` to move lines and ranges.